lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-7.rst

 ----

 **1. Log in to the Portal and execute a query.**
-Go to the Portal's DP1 Catalogs tab, switch to the ADQL interface, and execute the query below.
+Go to the Portal's DP1 Catalogs tab, switch to the ADQL interface (click on "Edit ADQL" tab), and enter the query below.

-**1. Go to the Portal's DP0.2 Catalogs tab.**
-If needed, reload the webpage in the browser to clear any previously-entered constraints.
-Click on "Edit ADQL" tab.

-**2. Enter an ADQL statement in the box.**
-As an example, copy paste the statement below.
-This step will return the ``diaObjectId`` for the object with coordinates in the box below.
+This step will return the ``diaObjectId`` for the object with coordinates in the query.

 .. code-block:: SQL